 Level crossings are sited where roads and paths cross the railway.
-So, the potential for collisions between users and trains is ever present.
+These bring pedestrians and motorists into a shared space, so the potential for collisions between users and trains is ever present.
+As such level crossings account for about 6% of the total mainline system risk.
 While Network Rail leads on level crossing management for the railway, there is a large community of public highway owners and users that has an influence on level crossing risk.
 Over recent years significant effort has been put into reducing the risk arising from level crossing use, and we have one of the best safety records in Europe.
 This has included closures, upgrades, implementation of new technologies such as automated full barrier crossings, improvements to the risk assessment process, and educational campaigns like Stay Safe with Thomas.

 Network Rail is committed to making the railway a safer place and has developed its own long-term strategy - 'Enhancing Level Crossing Safety 2019 - 2029'.
 The principles set out in the strategy reflect a vision of continuous improvement and ultimately zero harm from level crossings by removal, enhancement, education, and enforcement.

 Incorrect use of level crossings is addressed through education and enforcement.
 BTP leads enforcement and there is a need for Network Rail and BTP to continue to work together to deploy resources in the most cost-effective way.

 Despite all of this good work, in 2019/20:

 - two pedestrians died after being struck by trains in accidents at level crossings

 - there were six train collisions with road vehicles at level crossings